 - If you choose co-agents to make these important decisions on your behalf, the co-agents must act jointly unless the Power of Attorney specifically gives authority to the co-agents to act independently.

 - To differentiate a General Power of Attorney from a Durable Power of Attorney, the document must state when it becomes operative.
-A General Power of Attorney becomes effective upon signing, witnessed by a notary or by two disinterested witnesses, and ends with revocation or your incapacity.
+A General Power of Attorney often becomes effective upon signing, most be witnessed by a notary or by two disinterested witnesses, and ends with revocation or your incapacity.
 A Durable Power of Attorney is effective through incapacity.

 - A Medical Power of Attorney allows you to give your designated agent broad authority to make health care decisions on your behalf and can allow your agent access to information that would ordinarily be protected by the Health Insurance Portability Accountability Act.